-Objective/Purpose:
+Objective/Purpose.

 In combination with experience from Great Lakes ICECON, extensive research, and customer input, ARCTICE will create a mariner decision support tool for vessels principally operating in the U.S. EEZ, specifically the Bering, Chukchi, and Beaufort Sea regions, and secondarily operating in the waters of the North American Arctic.
 This planned research investigation will leverage guidance from a USCG led Council of Experts and utilize environmental models for sources of ocean currents, sea ice presence, movement, thickness, and ridging.
 In line with metrics associated with Great Lakes ICECON, researchers plan ice indices to be available on a current and forecast basis, with the possibility providing hindcast data as well.
 ARCTICE plans to deliver the mariner support tool to operational destinations as determined and coordinated via the planned USCG led, Council of Experts.